JovingeLabSoftware/JovingeLabSoftware.github.io/_posts/2016-02-10-walking-on-cloud-9-behind-a-firewall.md

 You can also specify the port you want to use, as well as the working directory.
 Also wouldn't it be nice to use `forever` to start this so you don't need to stary it up by hand?
 Hmmm...

 Why don't we create a little start up script to make this easier.
 The following defaults to your currently logged in username and current working directory.
-If not specified, and available port will be chosen at random in the range 8100-8900.
+If not specified, an available port will be chosen at random in the range 8100-8900.

 The `-f` option requires that `forever` be installed, as in `sudo npm install -g forever`